LTC Andrew Decker

 Nuclear Science & Engineering Research Center

-He graduated from USMA in 2002 with a B.S. in general psychology.
-He commissioned as a Military Intelligence officer in the U.S. Army, and served in a variety of staff and leadership positions for the first 10 years of his Army career.
+He graduated from USMA in 2002 with a bachelor's degree in general psychology.
+He commissioned as a Military Intelligence officer in the U.S. Army and served in a variety of staff and leadership positions for the first 10 years of his Army career.

-He served at the NSERC until 2018 when he was selected to attend the University of Tennessee, Knoxville, and subsequently earned a Ph.D. in nuclear engineering in 2021.
-Following graduation, LTC Decker returned to AFIT as an assistant professor of nuclear engineering, teaching graduate courses on the Physics of Nuclear Explosives, Prompt Effects of Nuclear Weapons, Nuclear Instrumentation, and U.S. Nuclear Strategy and Policy.
+He served at NSERC until 2018 when he was selected to attend the University of Tennessee, Knoxville, and subsequently earned a doctorate in nuclear engineering in 2021.
+Following graduation, Decker returned to AFIT as an assistant professor of nuclear engineering, teaching graduate courses on the Physics of Nuclear Explosives, Prompt Effects of Nuclear Weapons, Nuclear Instrumentation, and U.S. Nuclear Strategy and Policy.

-In 2024, he was reassigned back to the DTRA NSERC.
+In 2024, he was reassigned back to the DTRA and NSERC.